MatthewQuenneville/tinymcmc/README.md

 git clone https://github.com/MatthewQuenneville/tinymcmc.git /path/to/installation/
 export PYTHONPATH=$PYTHONPATH:/path/to/installation/tinymcmc/
 ```
 The second line can be added to your `~/.bashrc` file to permanently add it to your python path.
+The libraries listed in `requirements.txt` should be installed as well.

 ## Quickstart